Tabal (region): Cimmerian invasions

 The defeat of the Cimmerians by the Lydian king Gyges between c.
 665 to c.
 660 BCE weakened their allies, Mugallu of Tabal and Sandašarme of Ḫilakku, enough that they were left with no choice but to submit to the authority of the Neo-Assyrian Empire in c.
 662 BCE, after which Mugallu established diplomatic ties with the Neo-Assyrian Empire, and started paying an annual tribute of horses to it after sending an embassy and one of his daughters with a large dowry to Ashurbanipal.
 With Mugallu's submission, Tabal also became a useful buffer that protected the Neo-Assyrian Empire from attacks originating in Anatolia, and Mugallu was still paying tribute to Ashurbanipal in 651 BCE.

 Although Mugallu's son and successor, Mussi, had initially continued his father's later policy of remaining a tribute-paying vassal of the Neo-Assyrian Empire, around c.
 640 BCE he rebelled, stopped paying his tribute, and allied with the Cimmerian king Dugdammî, but he died the same year without any engaging in any fighting, while his family and his kingdom's elite submitted to the Neo-Assyrian Empire and became vassals of Ashurbanipal, and Dugdammî fled into the mountains.
 After this, the Tabalian region disappeared from ancient sources.

 Dugdammî would raid the Neo-Assyrian Empire again in c.
 640 BCE, but his camp caught fire and a revolt broke out against him, which forced him to submit to Ashurbanipal.
 Dugdammî soon broke his oath of allegiance to the Neo-Assyrian Empire and attacked it again, but he soon fell gravely ill and died in great pain.

 After the death of Mussi, Tabal underwent a period of political decline which coincided with the contemporary decline of Phrygian power, as well as the expansion of the western Anatolian kingdom of Lydia further eastwards into Anatolia.
 The fortified hilltop town of Kerkenes near Alişar was established during this period.

 Nevertheless, by the time that the Neo-Assyrian Empire had collapsed in the late 7th century BCE, the Tabalian region appears to have been the only place where post-Hittite states still existed, while those located in the other areas had already been annexed during the preceding century.
-Thus, the Tabalian region became one of the last regions where still persisted the Syro-Hittite monumental and scribal traditions originally established by the Hittite imperial dynasty in the 13th century BCE: some possible Tabalian monuments from the 7th century BCE possibly include those from Göllüdağ, the 2nd Niğde stele and the 2nd İvriz relief from the kingdom of Tuwana, the 3rd Kulu stele, a statue from İvriz, and a stele from Tavşantepe.
+Thus, the Tabalian region became one of the last regions where still persisted the Neo-Hittite monumental and scribal traditions originally established by the Hittite imperial dynasty in the 13th century BCE: some possible Tabalian monuments from the 7th century BCE possibly include those from Göllüdağ, the 2nd Niğde stele and the 2nd İvriz relief from the kingdom of Tuwana, the 3rd Kulu stele, a statue from İvriz, and a stele from Tavşantepe.